FoenixLabs/FUZIX/Kernel/platform/platform-a2560x/README.md

 ### SD Card

-There is no SD card support in Morfeo, on real hardware there is only a read-only block support.
+There is no SD card support in MORFE/O, on real hardware there is only a read-only block support.
 SPI interface is planned in future.

 ### PS/2 Keyboard